Frequently Asked Questions

 - What exactly happens in sex therapy?

-- What are the most common sexual and relationship problems that people are seeking your help for in New York these days?
+- What are the most common sexual and relationship problems you see these days?

 - Additional resources